 3 – Make the connections

 Help students see how their parts-of-speech knowledge applies to other content in your class.
 One of my favorite examples is when teaching about metaphors.
-Once I explain that metaphor often uses a concrete noun to represent an abstract noun, both the idea of concrete/abstract and the concept of metaphors become easier for them to understand.
-I love to have students randomly draw an abstract noun from a bucket and then brainstorm concrete nouns that could be used to write metaphors.
+I explain that metaphor often uses a concrete noun to represent an abstract noun.
+Then both the idea of concrete/abstract and the concept of metaphors become easier for them to understand.
+I love to have students randomly draw an abstract noun from a bucket.
+Then they brainstorm concrete nouns that could be used to write metaphors.
 The more they practice this and become comfortable with it, the more fluid their use of figurative language in longer essays.
 Teacher win!

 What do your students remember about parts of speech?

 Want a quick pre-assessment to see what your new middle-schoolers already know about the parts of speech?
 Grab this Parts of Speech pre-assessment with answer key.

 Bonus: it also comes with a list of all the Common Core standards (grades 1-12) that address the parts of speech so that you can easily see where your instruction fits into the big picture.